 Low Earth Orbit (LEO) involves either direct transmission and reception to and from ground stations, or the use of an orbiting satellite relay, such as the Tracking Data Relay Satellite System (TDRSS).
-Latency is low enough to maintain real-time interactive communication. many of their advantages for communication over very long distances are not utilized.
+Latency is low enough to maintain real-time interactive communication.
+DTN and BSS protocols still bring enormous advantages to automate the reassembly of transmissions that are disrupted, for example by AOS/LOS, comm handovers, and unplanned signal disruptions.
+DTN protocols should be utilized even though many of their advantages for communication over very long distances are not utilized.

 While it is likely there will always be multiple channels of video in a LEO mission, there may be priorities that will cause one or more channels to be more important to the immediate task and might need additional bandwidth.
 Mission rules should dictate priorities.
-Typically Proximity Operations/Situational Awareness will have the highest priority.
+Typically Proximity Operations/Situational Awareness & Emergency Medical will have the highest priority.
+Video surveillance systems that are triggered by events such as leaks or debris strikes would also have high priority.

-Note: Use Scott Burleigh’s use case scenario as the model.

-Points to cover:

-Primarily ISS

-Mission Critical – Prox Ops, Medical, Situational Awareness, Docking, Vehicle Inspection, EVA…

-Show priorities in the use cases – PAO compared to Situational Awareness, etc. All assets may change priority based on use case scenario.
-Priority will shift depending upon which agency is using the asset or bandwidth.
-Reference back to the MIA Green and Blue books to make sure we are covering all the scenarios are covered here or that we may need to do updates on those.

-Cover return/forward video feed to ISS Live events, family, morale feeds (sports, movies, social experiments, etc.)

-Spacecraft to spacecraft & link to ground of that video

-Immediate viewing requirement compared to delayed viewing compared to an intermediate service of watching in real-time and filling in the gaps for a later viewing requirement (AOS/LOS events).
-Have this as a requirement as well.

-Routing may not always have the video downlinking to a common point for distribution.
-It may be direct routed to the requesting agency/user

-Describe here real-time and file based work flows including LOS scenarios, such as large RED camera file transfer or Urthecast.
-Prox ops and situational awareness
+In some scenarios video may be buffered and sent later if required to complete a sequence of events, such as a debris strike or subtle changes in exterior conditions of the spacecraft.
+During emergencies, such as crew egress, multiple video feed downlink would be critical to verify the location of each crew member.
+In such a case video that had been considered low priority might become highest priority with little or no warning.

+As cameras improve with higher spatial resolution and higher frame rates, the size of original recorded files can grow to hundreds of Gigabytes.
+Downloading these files requires multiple Loss-of-Signal/Acquisition-of-Signal phases with data satellites.
+File download systems require the capability to manage these interruptions in processing to allow reassembly of the full file on the ground.

 Cislunar

 Describe here likely scenarios including proximity operations (lander or robot plus orbiting spacecraft, rendezvous, EVA) over variable links from S-band to Ku, Ka & X.

 Cislunar operations should, for the most part, fall under the category of interactive video.
 With the round trip communications latency of 2.5 seconds, on average, this falls within the time frame for ground controllers to use video for active control of mission events.
-Certain Cislunar operations, such as orbiting mission with very a high apogee from the moon might stretch the limits of interactive video usage.
+Certain Cislunar operations, such as a lunar orbiting mission with very a high apogee from the moon might stretch the limits of interactive video usage.

 An additional use case scenario for a spacecraft in Cislunar orbit will likely be extended monitoring with the spacecraft uninhabited.
 One mission profile would be to have a larger spacecraft in Cislunar orbit that serves as a waypoint for surface missions.
 It would not need to be crewed continuously.
 Video would be a valuable tool for ground controllers to monitor the spacecraft between crewed periods.

-The use case scenarios listed in 3.1 are all valid for orbital operations.
+The use case scenarios listed in 3.1 are all valid for Cislunar orbital operations.
 However, if lunar landing is involved, there will be additional use cases, such as

 Lander spacecraft video feeds from descent, the surface, and during ascent.